Yoast/duplicate-post/readme.txt

 You can also set a prefix (or a suffix) to place before (or after) the title of the cloned post/page, and the roles allowed to clone posts or pages.

-If you want to contribute to translate the plugin in languages other than English, there is a [Launchpad translation project](https://translations.launchpad.net/duplicate-post/) available (you can also send me an e-mail using the form on my website).
+If you want to contribute to translate the plugin in languages other than English, there is a [GlotPress translation project](http://lopo.it/glotpress/projects/duplicate-post) available (you can also send me an e-mail using the form on my website).

 **If you're a plugin developer**, I suggest to read the section made just for you under "Other Notes", to ensure compatibility between your plugin(s) and mine.